AraHaan/github-vs-bitbucket/README.md

 5. Supports all different types of documentation formats. (supports RST and other formats that are not Markdown)

 6. It is easier to just support an easily managed public bugtracker for closed sourced projects.
-(Github does not allow this for private repositories
+(Github does not allow this for private repositories.

+7. Wikis for every projects.
+(Optional)

 ### Resolution